Conditional super-network weights: Training and evaluation details

-Summaries of the super-network designs can be found in Tables~\ref{app_table_nasbench} and \ref{app_table_fairnas}, training details in Table~\ref{app_table_training}.
-For NAS-Bench 201, the training protocol loosely follows DARTS \cite{liu2018darts}, whereas for SubImageNet, it follows the popular Pytorch Image Models project \cite{rw2019timm} and FairNAS \cite{FairNAS}.
-Additionally, as the super-networks on SubImageNet require many epochs to achieve a good training accuracy, we make the data augmentations less aggressive for them.
-NAS-Bench 201 models are trained on CIFAR10 \cite{cifar10}, where 5000 images are withheld for validation.

-All experiments were performed using PyTorch 1.7.0 on Nvidia 1080 Ti GPUs with driver version 440.64, using CUDA 10.2 and CuDNN 7605.
-Each network was always trained on a single GPU.
-The $50\cdot2$ stand-alone evaluation networks were trained with seeds $\{1, 2\}$ (matching their name in Figure~\ref{app_fig_sin}, (1) is trained with seed 1), the three super-networks in every experiment are always trained with seeds $\{0, 1, 2\}$.
-However, due to the enabled CuDNN benchmark setting and multithreaded data loading, an exact reproduction may prove difficult.
+The baseline super-networks (without additional weights) are outlined in Appendix~\ref{app_p4_networks}.
+These networks are trained following exactly the same protocol, except for the optional weight splitting in specific epochs.
+The most important details are summarized in Table~\ref{app_p4_table_training}.
+The training protocols follow NAS-Bench-201 \cite{dong2020nasbench201} and DARTS \cite{liu2018darts}.
+All models are trained on CIFAR10 \cite{cifar10}, where 5000 images are withheld for validation.
+We considered training NAS-Bench-Macro super-networks for 100 epochs, but found no advantage in preliminary tests on the baseline.

-It is also noteworthy that the BatchNorm statistics of every architecture within the super-network have to be adjusted by performing 20 forward passes (without computing gradients) just prior to the evaluation of that specific architecture.
+It is also noteworthy that the BatchNorm statistics of every architecture within the super-network have to be adjusted by performing 20 forward passes (without computing gradients) just prior to evaluating that specific architecture.
 This is a standard routine of SPOS \cite{guo2020single} which significantly improves the ranking correlation.
-However, we do not reset the statistics entirely before the evaluation, which we found to be detrimental in nearly all tested cases.